hirosystems/stacks.js/packages/sbtc/README.md

 const deposit = await sbtcDepositHelper({
   stacksAddress: TARGET_STX_ADDRESS, // where to send/mint the sBTC
   amountSats: 5_000_000, // (maximum) amount of sBTC to deposit
+  bitcoinChangeAddress: YOUR_BTC_ADDRESS, // where to send change
+  reclaimPublicKey: YOUR_RECLAIM_PUBLIC_KEY, // public key for reclaiming failed deposits

-  signersPublicKey: pub, // the aggregated public key of the signers
+  signersPublicKey: await client.fetchSignersPublicKey(), // the aggregated public key of the signers
   feeRate: await client.fetchFeeRate('medium'),
   utxos: await client.fetchUtxos(YOUR_BTC_ADDRESS),

-  bitcoinChangeAddress: YOUR_BTC_ADDRESS,
+  // OPTIONAL DEFAULTS
+  // network: MAINNET,
+  // maxSignerFee: 80_000,
+  // reclaimLockTime: 12,
+  // paymentPublicKey: YOUR_PAYMENT_PUBLIC_KEY, // only used for default utxoToSpendable.sh implementation
 });

 // 2.
 SIGN THE TRANSACTION